treeverse/lakeFS/docs/understand/roadmap.md

 ### Native connector: Trino

-Currently, the Trino integration works well using the [lakeFS s3 Gateway](architecture.md#s3-gateway).
+Currently, the Trino integration works well using the [lakeFS s3 Gateway](architecture.md#s3-gateway){: .button-clickable}.

 While easy to integrate and useful out of the box, due to the S3 protocol, it means that the data itself must pass through the lakeFS server.

 For larger installations, a native integration where lakeFS handles metadata, returning locations in the underlying object store that Trino can then access directly, would allow reducing the operational overhead and increasing the scalability of lakeFS.
-This would be done in a similar way to the [Native Spark integration](../integrations/spark.md) using the [Hadoop Filesystem implementation](../integrations/spark.md#access-lakefs-using-the-lakefs-specific-hadoop-filesystem).
+This would be done in a similar way to the [Native Spark integration](../integrations/spark.md){: .button-clickable} using the [Hadoop Filesystem implementation](../integrations/spark.md#access-lakefs-using-the-lakefs-specific-hadoop-filesystem){: .button-clickable}.

 [Track and discuss on GitHub](https://github.com/treeverse/lakeFS/issues/2357){: target="_blank" class="btn" }